MarcelSchm/MS-Teams-Busy-Light/README.md

 * Click <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>P</kbd> and enter ``Create Environment``.
 * Select _Venv_ and hit <kbd>Enter</kbd>.
 * Select _requirements.txt_ install _Venv_ with the needed pip libraries.

+### Create new .exe

+Just execute the the [Powershell Script](createNewTeamsBusyLightExe.ps1) in a powershell admin shell.

 ## How to get the presence status

 There are different ways of fetching the presence status of teams.
 Microsoft provides the status of your account that